Patient Rights And Responsibilities

 Most problems you encounter can be resolved by bringing them to the attention of a member of the nursing staff or administration staff.
 Patient Forms are also provided in the Waiting Area or can be obtained from the administration staff at the front counter.
 These can be handed to the administration staff or posted to:

 Fully Accredited Day Surgery

-Glenelg Day Surgery is a fully accredited private day surgical facility and member of the Australian Private Hospital Association.
+Glenelg Day Surgery is a fully accredited private day surgical facility and member of the Day Hospitals Australia Association.
 Glenelg Day Surgery specialises in plastic surgery, endovascular procedures, skin cancer surgery, oral & maxillofacial surgery, urological procedures, cosmetic surgery and assisted reproductive procedures.